Workforce Investment Act of 1998: Title four

-Title Five
+Title five

 Title five provides general provisions by which the WIA can accomplish its goals.
 Title five states that the WIA is a state unified plan.
 Incentive grants will be rewarded to states exceeding negotiated performance levels and defined indicators of performance.

 Provisions

 The provisions of the Act were delineated into five subchapters:

-Workforce Investment Definitions
+Workforce investment definitions

 Sets forth definitions for workforce investment programs as cited by the chapter and for future legislation using this Act as basis for funding.